+The ERG was careful to point out, however, that pursuit of any of these three options would 'require the development of clear subsidiarity-based criteria to define more precisely the class of areas where coordinated and/or centralised action was warranted' (ibid).
+The ERG also took significant pains to emphasise how it was developing its regulatory competence through self-initiative.
+Here mentioned were studies on how to promote regulatory best practice; the undertaking of remedies case studies and the establishment of regulatory knowledge centres among NRAs (Viola 2007: annex 1, p3).
 Two weeks prior to the Commission's mid-November 2007 publication of its proposals for the modification of the ECRF, the ERG put forward a final position statement with a view to influencing the outcome of the Commission's deliberations.
 Essentially reiterating its previous position, the document again tried at length to demonstrate how the ERG had made significant achievements already, going beyond what might reasonably be expected from a consultation body.
 It made detailed reference to the series of reform measures (enunciated in the Madeira Declaration) enacted at the end of 2006, amounting to what it described as 'a major step-change'.
-Notable among these is an agreement with the pan-European institutionally overlapping International Regulators Group (established in 1997) to ensure that the ERG's Secretariat would be in the future better resourced financially to undertake its business.
+Notable among these is an agreement with the institutionally overlapping International Regulators Group to ensure that the ERG's Secretariat would be in the future better resourced financially to undertake its business.
 The ERG also introduced majority voting.
-The performance of the ERG has not been helped by its closed method of functioning with only minimal reportage of its business released into the public domain (Sutherland 2008).
-These moves can be seen as an attempt to align further the ERG away from the EU and the Commission - it certainly appeared to be interpreted as such by the latter.
-The ERG Chair argued that 'amendment to the ERG Decision could reflect the proposals outlined...with minimum delay, and at minimum cost and bureaucratic impact, and in particular without the need for a complex and lengthy legislative process' (Viola 2007: 4).
+This can be seen as a move to align further the ERG away from the EU and the Commission - it certainly appeared to be interpreted as such by the latter.